MarceloFossRJ/MarceloFossRJ.github.io/_posts/2017-10-18-Debugging-rails.md

 To exit the debugger, use the quit command (abbreviated to q).
 Or, type q! to bypass the Really quit? (y/n) prompt and exit unconditionally.

 A simple quit tries to terminate all threads in effect.
 Therefore your server will be stopped and you will have to start it again.

+# View Helpers for debugging your application
+## debug
+Returns a '<pre' tag that renders the object using the YAML format.
+This will generate human-readable data from any object.

+## to_yaml
+Calling to_yaml on any object converts it to YAML.
+You can pass this converted object into the simple_format helper method to format the output.

+## inspect
+Prints the object value as a string.

 # Debugging with the web-console gem
 Web Console is a bit like byebug, but it runs in the browser.
 In any page you are developing, you can request a console in the context of a view or a controller.
 The console would be rendered next to your HTML content.